Miking98/finsta/README.md

 - [ X ] Top comment under post will default to the caption the user provides when uploading an image, but will automatically fall back on the oldest comment if no caption is specified, just like Instagram
 - [ X ] "Explore" view" using Collection View like Instagram has
 - [ X ] Ability to edit profile with all features of Instagram, e.g. bio, website, phone number, gender, etc.
+- [ X ] Alert user when network errors occur
+- [ X ] Automatically read date imported photo was taken and location where it was taken, then use reverse geolocation to convert the coordinates provided in the image's metadata to human readable addresses

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):